Diego Costa: Atlético Mineiro

 On 14 August 2021, Costa joined Brazilian club Atlético Mineiro, signing a deal until December 2022.
-He scored on his debut on 29 August, coming off the bench in the second half and settling a 1–1 league draw to Red Bull Bragantino.
-On 16 January 2022, after only playing 19 times and scoring 5 goals, Diego Costa terminated his contract and became a free agent.
+He scored on his debut on 29 August, coming off the bench in the second half and equalising in a 1–1 league draw with Red Bull Bragantino.
+With fellow veteran Hulk partnering him, his club won the double of Campeonato Brasileiro Série A and Copa do Brasil; they won the league by a 13-point advantage, and defeated Athletico Paranaense 6–1 on aggregate in the cup final, though Costa was substituted through injury early in the second leg.
+On 16 January 2022, after playing 19 times and scoring 5 goals, Costa terminated his contract.

 Wolverhampton Wanderers

 On 12 September 2022, Costa joined Premier League club Wolverhampton Wanderers until the end of the 2022–23 season.
 As part of a video filming aimed for social media for his public unveil, he was seen holding a chained pack of wolves.
-On 1 October 2022, Costa made his debut for the club, coming on in the 58th minute in a 2–0 league defeat to West Ham United at the London Stadium.
+On 1 October, he made his debut for the club, coming on in the 58th minute in a 2–0 defeat to West Ham United at the London Stadium.
+Four weeks later, he was given his first Premier League red card of his career for headbutting Ben Mee in a 1–1 draw away to Brentford.
+He was suspended for three games, and due to the break for the 2022 FIFA World Cup did not return until late December; new manager Julen Lopetegui said "I want to see his character, playing football, not making silly things".

 Costa made his 100th appearance in the Premier League, his 11th for Wolves, as a second-half substitute against Bournemouth at Molineux on 18 February 2023.
-He suffered a knee injury in the first-half of Wolves's 1–0 home win against Tottenham Hotspur in the Premier League on 4 March 2023 and was carried off the pitch on a stretcher.

-On 15 April, Costa scored his first goal for Wolves in a 2–0 home win against Brentford, his first goal in English football in nearly six years.

-On 3 June, Wolves announced that Costa was one of many players who would leave at the end of their contract.
+He suffered a knee injury in the first-half of Wolves' 1–0 home win against Tottenham Hotspur on 4 March and was carried off the pitch on a stretcher.
+On 15 April, he scored his first goal for Wolves in a 2–0 home win against Brentford, his first goal in English football in nearly six years.
+It was his only goal in 25 total appearances for the club from the West Midlands.
+On 3 June, Wolves announced that Costa would leave at the end of his contract, alongside João Moutinho and Adama Traoré.